Low Power QRP CW Radio Kit

 Leave No Trace - Principles of outdoor ethics .PDF - Plan ahead and prepare, Travel and Camp on durable surfaces, Minimize campfire impacts, Respect wildlife, Be considerate of other visitors.

 For me if I get going on CW and low power rig , my goal will be to use it more like Porch On The Air (Can't be POTA as Acronym is taken then PoOTA) ??? - or - Patio On The Air(PaOTA)???
 Yards On The Air is taken too by Youth On The Air.
 HOMA - There is Home On The Air , but there is nothing there to indicate a low power home radio is being used.
-All kidding aside it would be just using QRP On The Porch.
+All kidding aside it would be good just using QRP On The Porch.

 Band 160 meters